 George Washington University in Washington, DC is consistently in the top 100 national universities and is one of the more prestigious private colleges for forensic chemistry.
 Because of its location, students in the forensic chemistry program have proximity to hands-on experiences with some of the largest governmental forensic departments.

-GWU offers two forensic chemistry degree options; a combined bachelor of science and master of forensic science (MFS) in forensic chemistry and a stand-alone MFS in forensic chemistry and other graduate-level programs in forensic science.
+GWU offers three forensic chemistry degree options; a combined bachelor of science and master of forensic science (MFS) in forensic chemistry; a stand-alone MFS in forensic chemistry; an MFS in forensic microbiology; and a graduate certificate in forensic investigation.

 The master of forensic science in forensic chemistry program comprises 37 credits, including coursework in the fundamentals of forensic science; ethics, professional responsibility, and quality assurance; trace evidence analysis; advanced instrumental analysis; criminal law for forensic scientists; statistics for forensic scientists; and forensic drug analysis.